Oliver Lodge: Personal life and death

-Historical records
+Lodge archives

 Lodge's letters and papers were divided after his death.
 Some were deposited at the University of Birmingham and University of Liverpool and others at the Society for Psychical Research and the University College London.
 Lodge was long-lived and a prolific letter writer and other letters of his survive in the personal papers of other individuals and several other universities and other institutions.
 Among the known collections of his papers are the following: